-TSP, PM{10} and $PM{2.5}$ emissions were reported first in the 2023 February submission using Tier 2 methodology which was recalculated with Tier 3 methodology in the 2023 March submission.
+TSP, $PM{10}$ and $PM{2.5}$ emissions were reported first in the 2023 February submission using Tier 2 methodology which was recalculated with Tier 3 methodology in the 2023 March submission.

 During the 2022 review, TERT noted that some activities have not been included in the estimates.
-This issue is flagged as recommendation, thus it is planned to include emissions from sub-categories in the 2D3i category in the next years.
+As a first step we include a new sub-category (production of rubber tyres) in the 2.D.3.g category.
+Estimation of emissions from aircraft de-icing will be introduced in the next submission.